ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 **CommandFormat** : define the format of the command, including the number of bytes of the length (1 or 2 bytes) and the number of byte of the queryID (0 to 15 bytes)

 **Length**: defines the length of the whole command header and footer included.
 The length can be on one or two bytes depending on the command format.
+The maximum length is `533` bytes with `512` bytes of data and `15` bytes of queryId.

 **QueryId** (optional) : defines by user, allows to identify a query (command) and the associated response.
 When a query is sent with command, the response includes this query, allowing the user to match the response with the original command in an asynchronous system.